$\mathrm{G}_2$-instantons on the 7-sphere: Global picture

 \section{Global picture}

-In this section, we discuss the global structure of the components of the moduli space obtained by pullback.
+In this section, we discuss the global structure of the components of the moduli space obtained by pullback under the Hopf fibration.
 We first prove Theorem \ref{thm:grassmann} on the structure of the $\kappa = 1$ component.
 For higher charge, the picture necessarily involves Hermitian-Yang-Mills connections on the twistor space $\C \P^3 \to S^4.$